CoastEgo/BinaryJax/docs/api/utils.md

 # Utils

-Here are some utility classes that are used in the BinaryJax library.
+Here are some utility classes that are used in the microlux library.

 # Classes
-::: BinaryJax.Iterative_State
+::: microlux.Iterative_State
 ---
-::: BinaryJax.Error_State
+::: microlux.Error_State